ariskk/distributedWekaSpark/README.md

 Currently, only <b>CSV</b> files can be processed.

+The classifier evaluation classes have been successfully ported and executed on top of <b>Spark Streaming</b>.
+I will upload the code in a separate repository.

 This is a Maven project.
 Building with Maven (goal: package) would yield a deployable uber-jar that can be directly executed on a Spark cluster.